brontosaurusrex/postbang/JessieFromNetinstall.markdown

 the manual approach to post-banging the Jessie, work in progress

+Warning: This is brainstorm and execution in single step, so consider this document experimental.

 ## install Debian Jessie

 Base is what we want and nothing else